Pirussa/lei-22-s2-1da-g02/docs/SprintC/US005/US005_ConsultTheUsersInTheWaitingRoom.md

 **Input Data:**

->* Select the option to get a list of SNS Users in the waiting room of a vaccination centre.
->* Select the option containing the vaccination centre the nurse belongs to.
+>* Select the option containing the vaccination center the nurse belongs to.

 **Output Data:**

->* A list containing the SNS Users in the waiting room of a vaccination centre.
+>* A list containing the SNS Users in the waiting room of the selected vaccination center.

 ### 1.6.
 System Sequence Diagram (SSD)